-Yay, we’ve ticked the first box in our 2013 to do list!
+Yay, we’ve ticked the first box on this years’ to-do list!
 We’ve officially finished the installation of our new water mains.
-(You can read more about our other plans for the year here)
+(You can read more about our other plans for the year here.)

 We’ve been getting quotes for the job, but it’s really expensive – around £600, especially as it’s only a few meters of pipe that need replacing.

 Well, we’ve decided to tackle the job ourselves!
 This is one of the scariest jobs we’ve undertaken so far!

 Here’s our ultimate guide to replacing a water main yourself.
 (Don’t forget to check the rules and regulations where you live before attempting anything like this!)

 This is what you will need if you want to replace your water main: